 - The cumulative GPA must be B (3.0) or better, as required by Rackham Graduate School.

-- At least 25 units of graduate-level coursework (from above requirements) must be completed during residency in the Data Science program.
-Of these 25, 18 must be at the advanced graduate level (500 level or above in LSA, UMSI, and CoE, and 600 level or above in SPH).
+- At least 25 units of graduate-level coursework must be completed during residency in the Data Science program.
+Of these 25, 18 must be at the advanced graduate level (500-level or above in LSA and CoE, and 600-level or above in UMSI and SPH).

 - Each course cannot satisfy more than 1 requirement.

-- Program requirements on page 1 (courses listed before the Capstone section) may be fulfilled by having taken approved equivalent classes in prior education with grades B- or better.
-The waiver applications are typically considered before the start of the program.
+- Program requirements on page 1 may be fulfilled by approved course waivers from having taken equivalent classes in prior education with grades B- or better.
+Waiver requests are considered for admitted students before the start of the program.

 - MATH 403 can be fulfilled by EECS 203 if taken before program start.